 What do male gynecologists think about their patients?
 Obstetrician-gynecologist Svetlana Yureneva talks about how sex, love and modern contraception have changed

-The Village finally plucked up the courage and decided to ask questions about the most important thing: why coitus interruptus is a so-so way, what every girl should learn about herself and why great love is dangerous
+The Village finally plucked up the courage and decided to ask questions about the most important thing: why coitus interruptus is a so-so method, what every girl should learn about herself, and why great love is dangerous

 • 383487